dev-yomi/BinaryFlip/README.md

 # BinaryFlip

 A solidity library to generate a pseudo-random 0 or 1 from a block hash in the past, on-chain and in a way that is impractical to manipulate.
+The library also contains a function that returns a pseudo-random number between the minValue and maxValue passed to it, using the same system.

 The library BinaryFlip is used to define the function flip, which returns a pseudo-random number (0 or 1) based on the block hash.